 The result of this is an Android distribution as Google intended.
 For the purposes of this series, we will refer to stock Android and, where necessary, Samsung Touchwiz or LG UX.
 We include Samsung simply because it is used by 29 percent of US Android users, and worldwide, the company accounted for 23 percent of all smartphone shipments in 2013.

 Android is super easy to use.
 It employs a few consistent UI features and elements that can be found across nearly all Android devices.
 We’ll go on a little tour of these before diving a bit further into many of the settings you will encounter throughout this series.

 The Home Screen

-Turn on, unlock your device, and you see your home screen.
-We can think of this as a desktop of sorts, but unlike a traditional desktop PC device, you can have as many home screens as you want, which you simply swipe left/right to access.
-You can place a whole variety of app shortcuts (we’ll cover this in Lesson 2), app groups, and widgets on your home screen(s).
+Unlock your device and you’re greeted by the home screen.
+Think of this as a desktop of sorts, but unlike a traditional PC, you can have as many home screens as you want, which you simply swipe left or right to access.
+You can place a whole variety of app shortcuts (which we’ll cover in Lesson 2), app groups, and widgets on your home screen(s).

 The Status Bar

 At the very top, ever-present, is the status bar. it rarely leaves the display, except in some full-screen applications (like video players or games).
 The status bar displays important information including the time, how much signal you have (both Wi-Fi and cellular), your battery, and notifications such as texts and e-mails.
 It will largely look the same across various manufacturer skins, save for some stylistic choices.